-Google Nexus 6P Battery Early Shutoff and Bootlooping– Class Action Investigation
+Google Nexus Nexus 6P Battery Early Shutoff and Bootlooping– Class Action Investigation

-Chimicles & Tikellis LLP (C&T) is investigating a potential class action lawsuit against Google relating to reports of early shut off and bootlooping in its Nexus 6P smart phones.
+Chimicles Schwartz Kriner & Donaldson-Smith LLP (CSK&D) is investigating a potential class action lawsuit against Google relating to reports of early shut off and bootlooping in its Nexus 6P smart phones.

 First, consumers are reporting a battery problem in the Nexus 6P that causes the phone to power down when the battery gauge still shows anywhere from 10-60% of battery life remaining.
 Reports link the issue to Android 7.0, but even those users who have flashed back to Android 6.0 Marshmallow are reporting that the problem still occurs.
 Although Google has assigned the issue in its tracker, the problem has been given low priority and there is no indication of an incoming fix.
 Reports indicate that consumers who have attempted to receive warranty service from Huawei – the phone manufacturer – have been turned away, with Huawei telling them the problem is not the phone or the battery, but instead it is a problem with Google’s software.